blackswordsman7/fun-fair/README.md

 >Author: Sachin Mittal

+## Aim

+Create a gaming SDK, where gamers can clash with each other, and eventually put some skin in the game to make it more competitive.

+## Motivation

+- According to the stats of DApp reviewing websites, and consensys blogs.
+The blockchain mainstream adoption and increase in  DAU (Daily active users) can be enhanced by Games, and casinos.

 ## What does your project do?
 I have started on this path with a basic tic-tac-toe game.